blackonyyx/cognizant/Readme.md

 Endpoints:

 "/add" : Books to be added to the library
-"/book" : search for a book using partial matching of: book id, author, title.
+"/book" : search for a book using partial matching of: author, title. or full matching of book id

 "/borrow": All books in the borrow list must be validly available for borrowing.
 Otherwise the response will return a error.